 What can Americans do to fight climate change?

-Fortunately, Rare has identified the highest-impact behaviors that Americans can adopt to reduce their greenhouse gas emission significantly.
+Fortunately, Rare has identified the highest-impact behaviors that Americans can adopt to reduce their greenhouse gas emissions significantly.
 If an additional 10% of Americans adopt these behaviors, it will reduce U.S. emissions exponentially—by nearly as much as the combined annual emissions from New York, Los Angeles, and Chicago (the three largest U.S. metro areas).

 Rare’s U.S. climate program harnesses our expertise in using the science of human behavior to empower tens of millions of Americans to act against climate change.
 Collectively, individual actions can reduce emissions significantly while strengthening the constituency demanding climate-positive policies.
 While we still need larger changes from corporations and governments, we can each find at least one way to make positive changes now.